ethz-adrl/ifopt/README.md

 |:x: linking and exporting difficult  | | |

 **:arrow_right: Ifopt**

-:heavy_check_mark: Solver independent formulation of variables and constraints with Eigen
+* Solver independent formulation of variables and constraints with Eigen
-:heavy_check_mark: Automatic index management by formulating similar variables (or constraints) as independent sets
+* Automatic index management by formulating similar variables (or constraints) as independent sets
-:heavy_check_mark: Highly efficient due to Eigen sparse matrix formulations
+* Highly efficient due to Eigen sparse matrix formulations
-:heavy_check_mark: cmake scripts to easily `find_package(ifopt)` in your project
+* cmake scripts to easily `find_package(ifopt)` in your project
-:heavy_check_mark: [catkin] / [ROS] integration (optional)
+* [catkin] / [ROS] integration (optional)
-:heavy_check_mark: light-weight (~[2k lines of code](https://i.imgur.com/NCPJsSw.png)) makes it easy to use and extend
+* light-weight (~[2k lines of code](https://i.imgur.com/NCPJsSw.png)) makes it easy to use and extend

 ## Install